AlexKMarshall/bookshelf-typescript/elaboration/02-styling-elaboration.md

 ## Typescript Eslint bug with tuples

 Currently specifying a type as an explicit tuple causes eslint to complain with a cannot read property map of undefined error.
 This is because of changes in TS that eslint/ts-parser hasn't yet sorted out.
 As a workaround, use objects rather than tuples (in my case here, converting the useState tuple to an object before passing to context value)

+## Emotion styled components display name

+If you use styled components, then the component name doesn't show up in the react dev tools, only the underlying element.
+To fix this, import @emotion/styled/macro that way, the name of the styled component will apear in the React Component tree.
+N.B the component display name property is what shows up there, so if you really want to you can modify it manually, but not sure why you would